Hydroboration–oxidation reaction

 Hydroboration–oxidation reaction is a two-step hydration reaction that converts an alkene into an alcohol.
 The process results in the syn addition of a hydrogen and a hydroxyl group where the double bond had been.
 Hydroboration–oxidation is an anti-Markovnikov reaction, with the hydroxyl group attaching to the less-substituted carbon.
 The reaction thus provides a more stereospecific and complementary regiochemical alternative to other hydration reactions such as acid-catalyzed addition and the oxymercuration–reduction process.
 The reaction was first reported by Herbert C. Brown in the late 1950s and it was recognized in his receiving the Nobel Prize in Chemistry in 1979.

 The general form of the reaction is as follows:

 Tetrahydrofuran (THF) is the archetypal solvent used for hydroboration.

 Mechanism and scope

 Hydroboration step

 In the first step, borane (BH_{3}) adds to the double bond, transferring one of the hydrogen atoms to the carbon adjacent to the one that becomes bonded to the boron.
 This hydroboration is repeated two additional times, successively reacting each B–H bond so that three alkenes add to each BH_{3}.
+The hydroboration step is a concerted process, as no carbocation is produced, meaning that no rearrangement occurs.
 The resulting trialkylborane is treated with hydrogen peroxide in the second step.
 This process replaces the B-C bonds with HO-C bonds.
 The boron reagent is converted to boric acid.
 The reaction was originally described by H.C.
 Brown in 1957 for the conversion of 1-hexene into 1-hexanol.